How to Reheat Brisket Without Drying It Out (Updated 2023)

 How you store the leftover brisket will impact its taste and texture when you reheat it.
 Therefore, it is important to store it properly: tightly seal it, and then toss it to the fridge.

 Some experts say to drizzle the juices on it before sealing the meat because the liquid will make the meat tastier when you reheat it.

-For easy reheating, you can also slice the meat in bigger portions.
-Drizzle the stored juice and pop inside the fridge.
+For easy reheating, you can also slice the meat into bigger portions.
+Drizzle the stored juice and pop it inside the fridge.

 What to Do with Leftover Brisket

 There are more things to do with leftover brisket than eating it with side dishes.
 After heating, you can cut it into smaller pieces then make various dishes including cottage pie or a bowl of soup.